samarmohan/backend-frameworks/README.md

 ### ⚡ Status ⚡

-All of the APIs may not be exactly the same.
+All the APIs may not be exactly the same.
 I believe that some use the ID to look things up and some use the NAME of the todo.
 I am working on fixing this!
 Nothing has been deployed yet.

 ### 🌍 Contributing 🌍

 Only submit issues if there is an inconsistency between APIs or if there is a serious security issue.
-Feel free to submit PRs if you fixed something I didn't know about or you added a whole other REST API, i.e. Ruby on Rails, Laravel etc.
+Feel free to submit PRs if you fixed something I didn't know about, or you added a whole other REST API, i.e. Ruby on Rails, Laravel etc.
 That would be really helpful 😁

+### 💭 My Thoughts 💭
+######_These are **my** opinions and things **I** noticed._

+I really enjoyed creating this!
+Here is what I thought.

+Express: Very similar to Flask, easy to set up, can use JS or TS.
+Functions for routes.

+Flask: Similar to Express, you need a few more packages than Express, uses nice ORM.
+Functions and Decorators for routes.

+ASP.NET Core: A little boilerplate, you can scaffold out everything with Visual Studio/CLI.
+Dependency Injection, Functions, and .NET's version of decorators (attributes)

+Nestjs: Uses services and controllers.
+Similar to Spring Boot.
+Inject the Mongoose model into the service and the service into the controller.
+Uses decorators and functions for routes.Very repetitive.

+Spring Boot: ☝️.
+You inject the JPA Repo which provides functions into the service instead of model.
+Surprisingly, this was simpler than Nest.

+Django: I love Django :).
+You need serializers, urls, and the actual API.
+A little too much boilerplate for something so simple.
+You need a third party package for this.

+Using Django, ASP.NET Core, Spring Boot, and Nestjs is overkill for just an API.
+Only use those if you are building an API and using pages.
+Since Express and Flask are easy to set up, use those for API only applications.